 Signs: Drooling, pawing at mouth, vomiting, diarrhea, lethargy, abdominal pain, reduced appetite.

 Chocolate bars, chocolate candies, chocolate covered raisins, chocolate covered espresso beans, and chocolate covered macadamia nuts are all dangerous.
 Most people know by now that chocolate is very dangerous to dogs.
 The darker and more bitter the chocolate and the more of it your pet eats, the more harmful it can be.
 Pets should not be eating human food especially high in sugar and fat due to the risk of pancreatitis.
 Chocolate covered raisins can cause kidney failure because raisins are also toxic to dogs.
 Macadamia nuts are also very poisonous to dogs.
-It’s best to call your veterinarian right away and tell him/her the type of chocolate, how much was eaten, and your dog’s current weight.
+It’s best to call your veterinarian, ASPCA Poison Control, or local animal ER right away and tell him/her the type of chocolate, how much was eaten, and your dog’s current weight.

 Signs: Vomiting, diarrhea, increased thirst, increased urination, elevated heart rate, abnormal heart rhythms, tremors, seizures, collapsing.

-Sugar-free gum, candy, baked goods, and breath mints can contain xylitol.
+Sugar-free candy and baked goods, gum, and breath mints can contain xylitol.
 This sugar substitute can be life-threatening to dogs.
 It can cause a drop in blood sugar as well as liver failure.